 The cluster directory is a directory on the local file system where hod will generate the Hadoop configuration, hadoop-site.xml, corresponding to the cluster it allocates.
-Pass this directory to the hod operations as stated below.
-If the cluster directory passed doesn't already exist, HOD will automatically try to create it and use it.
+Create this directory and pass it to the hod operations as stated below.
 Once a cluster is allocated, a user can utilize it to run Hadoop jobs by specifying the cluster directory as the Hadoop --config option.